promicsw/flow-expressions/README.md

 Construct, ready to run,  Parsers of any complexity using a declarative fluent syntax in C#.
 The system is lightweight, fast, and loosely coupled components provide complete implementation flexibility.

+**Note:** This repo only contains documentation and examples of Flow Expressions.
+The actual implementation is in the [Script-Utils](https://github.com/PromicSW/script-utils) library which also contains advanced *scanners* and other utilities.
 ## Building Flow Expressions

 Flow Expressions are defined by a structure of FexElements built via a Fluent API.
 This defines the logical flow and operations of the expression in a very readable format.

 Any logic than can be expressed as a Flow Expression (think flow chart) may be implemented.
 For starters only **Parsers** will be discussed in this document!

-> A Flow Expression operates on a **Context**, which is any environment that manages and provides input to the Flow Expression.
+> A Flow Expression operates on a user supplied **Context**, which is any environment that manages and provides input/content/state.
 >
-> **Note** For a Parser, the context would be a **Scanner** that handles text scanning and provides <i>Tokens</i> to operate on.<br/>
+> For a Parser, the context would be a **Scanner** that manages text scanning and provides <i>Tokens</i> to operate on.<br/>
+>
-> A comprehensive FexScanner is provided (see scanner reference) but you can roll your own if required.
+> A comprehensive [FexScanner]((Docs/FexScannerExt.md)) is provided but you can roll your own if required.

 The following example is a complete **Expression Parser**, including evaluation and error reporting: